mishaRomanov/rsserver/README.md

 rerun    -> self-explainatory. basically calls kill and then run logs db  -> look at db's logs in --follow mode⏎
 ```
+- Add `JWT_SECRET` environment variable to `.env` file.
+Otherwise, default value will be used.